AGPoole/WikiLeaks-Game/README.md

 The purpose of this document is to give an overview of the key features of the project.
 The project was created in Unity Engine with C# and is currently on hold.
 I felt an explanation would be useful as the code is not widely documented or self-explanatory (much of it interacts with the Unity systems and is hard to follow on its own).

+In this document, I will first outline the goals I had when I started.
+I will then give an overview of the different features of the game, followed by an outline of the code.
+As part of that, I will also explain how I built a deterministic system, so that the AI could make correct predictions and choose strategies accordingly.
+Afterwards, I will outline two algorithms I used in the code and then finish off by stating some future goals for the project.

 ### Goals

 These are the main goals I had when I began the project: